 Some Landlords attribute the rent increase to making up for losses caused by COVID-19, responding to rising property taxes and utility costs, and adjusting for increased real estate prices.
 The biggest factor, however, is the mismatched supply and demand.
-Jenny Schuetz, a housing researcher at the Brookings Institution, notes that “[t]here are a ton of households looking to rent apartments.
-They run the gamut by age and income and household type and we just haven’t been building enough apartments for the last 10 years, and in some cases for longer than that.”
+Jenny Schuetz, a housing researcher at the Brookings Institution, notes that “there is a ton of households looking to rent apartments.
+They run the gamut by age and income and the household type and we just haven’t been building enough apartments for the last 10 years, and in some cases for longer than that.”

 The result is that New York City Landlords are in a good position – vacancy rates are falling and rents are rising at above-average rates.
 For investors looking to get into the market, the challenge is finding an affordable property.
 It’s important to thoroughly research the borough or neighborhood that you’re considering in order to find one that offers a good return.
 After all, high rent prices don’t always mean a good return for investors if entry and carrying costs are too high.
-Some local experts suggest avoiding Manhattan and instead looking for a fixer-upper in outlying boroughs.
+Some local experts suggest avoiding Manhattan and instead of looking for a fixer-upper in outlying boroughs.

 Tampa Bay, Florida

-The Tampa Bay real estate and rental markets had a strong year in 2021 and are posed to have another big year.
+The Tampa Bay real estate and rental markets had a strong year in 2021 and are poised to have another big year.
 Inventory in the area is so low that even buyers that can afford to purchase a home are being forced to rent.
 As you’d expect, increased rental demand has led to surging rent prices.

-The area offers some of the fastest growing rental markets and some of the highest year-over-year rent growth.
+The area offers some of the fastest-growing rental markets and some of the highest year-over-year rent growth.
 The median home price is currently $365,650.
-That’s up a stunning 30% over last year, but still means that there are affordable homes for investors.
+That’s up a stunning 30% over last year but still means that there are affordable homes for investors.
 The area is expected to continue to see growth in the year ahead and is a rental market that investors should pay attention to.

 Providence, Rhode Island

-The media rent price in Providence is $1,341, up 20.9% over the previous year.
+The median rent price in Providence is $1,341, up 20.9% over the previous year.
 Renting is more affordable than owning in Providence, which has led to more people choosing to rent.
 The result is that rental prices have gone up faster than home prices in the area.